CatalogueOfLife/retired_DCA_Export/documentation/README.txt

 INTERFACE

-The demo features a basic interface that allows the user to select all taxa within a given taxon to be selected, e.g. all members of a particular family.
+v1.0 features a basic interface that allows the user to select all children of a given taxon to be exported, e.g. all members of a particular family.
 The user can restrict the amount of data returned by selecting a Block level.
 The lower the Block level, the fewer data is created.
 After entering the rank and taxon name, the application...